dllllb/pytorch-lifestream/docs/nn/trx_encoder.md

     length=torch.Tensor([2, 8, 5]).long()
 )
 ```
-And se can define a TrxEncoder
+And we can define a TrxEncoder
 ```python
 model = TrxEncoder(
     embeddings={